 I use Linkedin mostly for keeping tabs on job market and business topics but I find this site very unsatisfying.
 I rarely learn interesting stuff or read insightful conversations on this platform.
 People tend to treat it as a more "professional" version of Instagram, which makes it very boring and artificial.
 There are people who produce tons of interesting content on this platform and I sometimes add them to my network, but that doesn't happen too often.

 I often experiment with non-mainstream services and protocols.
-I'm that one weird guy that has had profiles in all social media sites before they got mainstream, including ones that never took off (remember Bebo?
+I'm that one weird guy that has had profiles in all social media sites before they get mainstream, including ones that never took off (remember Bebo?
 Orkut?
 MySpace?).
 I run my own Mastodon instance and I recently started my own Gemini capsule.
-You can also find me on Twtxt.net.

 Art / gaming / varia